bitterjug/devjournal/devjournal.markdown

 Going back to this project after some time, how the hell do you run the tests?
 Maybe I should have written some documentation?

+### 10:10

+There's a readme now.
+What to put in it?

+There is a django app in here somewhere.

+In
+    /tdd/superlists

+I did

+    ./manage.py test superlists

+Which runs the functional tests.

+They fail.